the-turing-way/the-turing-way/chapters/reproducible_environments.md

 # Use the xenial distribution of Linux
 dist: xenial

-# Use the programming language python
+# Use the programming language Python
 language: python

-# Use version of python 3.2
+# Use version of Python 3.2
 python: 3.2

-# Use the python package numpy and use version 1.16.1
+# Use the Python package numpy and use version 1.16.1
 packages:
   numpy:
     version: 1.16.1